Lakewood, Colorado: Government

 Lakewood maintains a council-manager form of government.
 Citizens elect a city council consisting of the mayor, who is elected at-large, and 10 city council members, 2 from each of the city's five geographical wards.
 The mayor and the council members assert the policies for the operation of the city government.
-The current City Manager, Kathleen Hodgson, is the longest-tenured City Manager in the State of Colorado.
+The current city manager, Kathleen Hodgson, is the longest-tenured city manager in the State of Colorado.

 The current mayor is Wendi Strom.
-The council members representing Ward 1 are Jeslin Shahrezaei and Glenda Sinks; Sophia Mayott-Guerrero and Isabel Cruz represent Ward 2; Roger Low and Rebekah Stewart represent Ward 3; Rich Olver and David Rein represent Ward 4; and Ward 5 is represented by Jacob LaBure and Paula Nystrom.
+Council members Jeslin Shahrezaei and Glenda Sinks represent Ward 1; Sophia Mayott-Guerrero and Isabel Cruz represent Ward 2; Roger Low and Rebekah Stewart represent Ward 3; Rich Olver and David Rein represent Ward 4; and Jacob LaBure and Paula Nystrom represent Ward 5.

 The City of Lakewood falls into Colorado House District 26, parts of House District 24, and House District 23.
 Lakewood is represented in the state house by Reps.
 Chris Kennedy, Kerry Tipper, and Monica Duran.